 (Pictured: Hunter Ahia, Jodi Hill, Victoria Pitre)

 The Constitutional Criminal Procedure Moot Court team competes each year in the National Criminal Procedure Competition held at the University of San Diego.
-The 32nd Annual National Criminal Procedure Tournament will be held remotely November 6 through November 8, 202.
-Congrats Hunter Ahia, Victoria Pitre and Jodi Hill (coach).
-Special thanks to Professor Leslie Shoebotham, faculty advisor.
+The 32nd Annual National Criminal Procedure Tournament was held remotely November 6 through November 8, 202.

 (Pictured: Gabrielle Broders, Alyssa Garcia, Jovian Scafati, Megan Uptegrove)